 Features: 30-inch chrome steel telescoping axle, 30-pound thrust, extendable rudder operation

-- Compatible with many different watercraft with minimal adjustments
+- Compatible with much different watercraft with minimal adjustments

 - Telescopic tiller control allows for easy maneuvering